 - hunt under the direct immediate supervision of a licensed hunter who is either:

-- 16 years old or older and has successfully completed a certified Hunter Education course OR
+- 16 years old or older and has successfully completed a certified hunter education course OR

 - born on or before January 1, 1986.

-BASIC HUNTER EDUCATION COURSE OPTIONS:
+ALASKA HUNTER EDUCATION COURSE OPTIONS: